Eleanor Mercein Kelly

-Eleanor Mercein Kelly (August 30, 1880 - October 11, 1968) was an American writer of fiction and nonfiction.
+Eleanor Mercein Kelly (August 30, 1880 – October 11, 1968) was an American writer of fiction and nonfiction.
 She wrote one biographical study, The Chronicle of a Happy Woman: Emily A. Davison (1928), but is best known for her romantic fiction, most of which was set in exotic locales.
 She was widely traveled, and used her travels as inspiration for her novels.
 Four of her stories were adapted to film and one on Broadway.

 Life and career

 Early years

 Kelly, daughter of Thomas Royce Mercein and Lucy Schley Mercein, was born into a prominent and wealthy Milwaukee family.
 Prior to high school, Kelly attended the Seventh Ward school in Milwaukee, where she won first place in sight reading and had the highest general average in the school.

 Georgetown Visitation Monastery (High School Years)

 For her high school years, Kelly's parents made the decision to send her to the Georgetown Visitation Preparatory School, a Roman Catholic boarding school in Washington D.C.
 She later showed her approval of this decision, and spoke of her parents' wisdom in sending her to a school which was "steeped in tradition and leisurely atmosphere, where predilection for writing...could have full play for expansion."
-She later reminisced, "I used to spend long days under a rose bower writing.
+She was mentored in writing by a nun who was herself a noted writer, Mary Paulina Finn, who published as M. S. Pine.
+Kelly later reminisced, "I used to spend long days under a rose bower writing.
 Often they brought my lunch out to me."
 In 1898, Kelly was graduated from the school with honors, the valedictorian of her class.